LispCookbook/cl-cookbook/windows.md

             * Click in the *inferior-lisp* window and press "C-h b" (this will show you the keybindings that are in effect for Corman in Inferior Lisp Mode).
             * Click in the *Help* window and scroll through the keybinding list.
 When finished, press "F4" to close that window.
             * Click in the *inferior-lisp* window and press "F4" to close that window.
-    * If you installed the documentation, you can test that the online documentation works by pressing "F1" (for the HyperSpect) or "M-F1" (for CLtL2) when the cursor is on a Lisp keyword (e.g. -- "defun" or "setq").
+    * If you installed the documentation, you can test that the online documentation works by pressing "F1" (for the HyperSpec) or "M-F1" (for CLtL2) when the cursor is on a Lisp keyword (e.g. -- "defun" or "setq").
 This should bring up a browser with the documentation for that keyword.
 See the function key definitions below for accessing other documentation.
     * Exit Emacs by pressing "C-x C-c" and pressing "y" when you get the "Do you really want to exit Emacs ? (y or n)" prompt in the minibuffer.

 You should now have a working Windows/Emacs setup that supports a number of different Lisp implementations.